-- the financial statements of the Special Transportation Fund account within the Transportation Fund and the Transportation Special Tax Obligations account within the Debt Service Fund, which in the aggregate, represent 6% of the assets, 3% of the net position and 8% of the revenues of the Governmental Activities; - the financial statements of the John Dempsey Hospital account within the University of Connecticut and Health Center, the Connecticut State University System, the Connecticut Community Colleges, Bradley International Airport Parking Facility, and the federal accounts for the Clean Water Fund and Drinking Water Fund, which in the aggregate, represent 56% of the assets, 41% of the net position and 30% of the revenues of the Business-Type Activities; - the financial statements of the discretely presented component units.
+- the financial statements of the Special Transportation Fund account within the Transportation Fund, the Transportation Special Tax Obligations account within the Debt Service Fund, and the Transportation Restricted Grants Fund account within the Restricted Grants and Accounts Fund, which in the aggregate, represent 5% of the assets, 3% of the net position and 7% of the revenues of the Governmental Activities; - the financial statements of the John Dempsey Hospital, UConn Medical Group and Finance Corporation accounts within the University of Connecticut and Health Center, the Connecticut State University System, the Connecticut Community Colleges, and the federal accounts for the Clean Water Fund and Drinking Water Fund, which in the aggregate, represent 58% of the assets, 38% of the net position and 19% of the revenues of the Business-Type Activities; - the financial statements of the discretely presented component units.

-- the financial statements of the Special Transportation Fund account, which represents 99% of the assets and 98% of the revenues of the Transportation Fund; - the financial statements of the Transportation Special Tax Obligations account, which represents 100% of the assets and 100% of the revenues of the Debt Service Fund;

-• the financial statements of the John Dempsey Hospital account within the University of Connecticut and Health Center, the Connecticut State University System, the Connecticut Community Colleges, Bradley International Airport Parking Facility, and the federal accounts for the Clean Water Fund and Drinking Water Fund, which in the aggregate, represent 56% of the assets, 41% of the net position and 30% of the revenues of the Enterprise Funds.
+- the financial statements of the Special Transportation Fund account, which represents 99% of the assets and 99% of the revenues of the Transportation Fund; - the financial statements of the Transportation Special Tax Obligations account, which represents 100% of the assets and 100% of the revenues of the Debt Service Fund; - the financial statements of the Transportation Restricted Grants Fund account, which represents 4% of the assets and 8% of the revenues of the Restricted Grants and Accounts Fund; - the financial statements of the John Dempsey Hospital, UConn Medical Group, and Finance Corporation accounts within the University of Connecticut and Health Center, the Connecticut State University System, the Connecticut Community Colleges, and the federal accounts for the Clean Water Fund and Drinking Water Fund, which in the aggregate, represent 58% of the assets, 38% of the net position and 19% of the revenues of the Enterprise Funds; - the financial statements of the Connecticut Paid Family and Medical Leave Insurance Authority, which represents .4% of the assets, .4% of the fund balance/net position and 1% of the revenues/additions of the aggregate remaining fund information.